yhw320/PanSyn/README.md

 ### Software prerequisites：
 We have packaged PanSyn with all its dependencies as one Conda package and made a Docker image of PanSyn with all needed programs and dependencies.
-△ Three ways to install PanSyn.
+Three ways to install PanSyn.
-To install PanSyn from Conda or Docker, make sure that you have preinstall conda or Docker.
+**To install PanSyn from Conda or Docker**, make sure that you have preinstall conda or Docker.
 The installation was tested on Conda version 23.7.1 and the Docker version 1.13.1, build 7d71120/1.13.1.
-To install PanSyn from GitHub, make sure that you have preinstall the following dependencies and add to the PATH environment variable.
+**To install PanSyn from GitHub**, make sure that you have preinstall the following dependencies and add to the PATH environment variable.
 Refer to the list of dependencies in the protocol [Software prerequisites], that indicate which module(s) use which packages.

 ## 3. Installation guide